burak-gunaydin/homepage-of-burak/README.md

 # homepage-of-burak
-This is where you can find documents to the projects I did for my IT assignment portfolio.
+Here you'll find documents to the projects I did for my IT assignment portfolio.

 The dashboards I designed for my IT assignment can be accessed by clicking on the following links: